 Léa Seydoux as Madeline Swann is a Bond Girl refreshingly aware of her place in the grand scheme of things.
 She is fully capable and very human, but not to a fault.
 Christoph Waltz is of course perfect casting.
 Before his character’s reveal he’s a judgmental silhouette who can make his subordinates quake with a tilt of the head or a whisper, but when he moves front-and-centre he becomes every bit the maniacal supervillain you could hope for.
 Waltz makes him charismatic and equally chilling and funny, mocking Bond’s “interchangeable” love interests and making one of the best villainous declarations in recent memory (“I am the author of all your pain!”).
 Ben Whishaw threatens to steal the show once more as a frustrated, borderline tantrum-throwing younger Q, and Ralph Fiennes’ more actively involved, idealistic and irritable M this time locks horns with the slimy surveillance-obsessed C (Andrew Scott).
 Dave Bautista colours his performance as the hulking Mr Hinx with little quirks, and his FROM RUSSIA WITH LOVE-riffing rumble with Bond on a train, instead of being nasty and confined, pretty much breaks the whole locomotive.
 The sidelining of Naomi Harris and Monica Bellucci is disappointing to say the least, but the Bond movies have never managed more than one interesting female character per film, and this has never been OK.

 There is a definite attempt to tidy up the messiness of Craig’s previous Bond movies.
 We all suspected that Quantum was really SPECTRE renamed by EON’s lawyers, but this finally confirms it, and somewhat elevates what has come before by revealing it all as a sinister puppet show (noticeably skipping over the ugly and rushed QUANTUM OF SOLACE).
-It’s all very convenient, but for me it worked.
+It’s all very convenient, full of obvious twists and tumbles over itself to retroactively fix what didn’t work on a storytelling level before.
 There are cameos harking back to Craig’s tenure as 007 as well, though I did feel like we were missing another from a key someone.

-Much like Skyfall, there is a definite stumble in the final act.
-If your best moments are in your film’s first two acts, you have to do something bold at the end.
+Much like Skyfall, there is a definite dip in the second half of the film.
+If your best moments are front-loaded in your film, you have to do something bold to cap everything off.
 It doesn’t have to be bigger, but it has to be brave, or at the very least interesting.
-The end of Spectre feels like another less-spectacular conclusion tacked on, and it’s mostly unnecessary.
+The end of Spectre feels tacked on, clumsily trying to please fans and file off the edges of the story to fit the pre-shaped hole and it’s mostly unnecessary.
 The Sam Smith theme song has been tortuous since its first radio airing, and the uninspiring tenticular title sequence doesn’t make it any less so.

 From the outset, Sam Mendes and co. were committed to fully restoring the James Bond status quo.
-It’s nice to have things back in their rightful place and there are certainly high points in Spectre, but also very few surprises.
+It’s nice to have things back in their rightful place and there are certainly some high points in Spectre, but also no real surprises.
 SSP